cozy/cozy-stack/docs/settings.md

 For users with two-factor authentication activated, a second step on the same route is necessary to actually update the passphrase.
 See below.

+A `"force": true` parameter can be added in the JSON to force a passphrase on a Cozy where authentication by password is disabled and the vault is empty.
+It allows to use Cozy Pass when the authentication on the Cozy is delegated via OIDC.

 #### Request

 ```http